Wolbórz: History

 The period of prosperity ended in the 17th century.
 In 1618, Wolbórz burned in a fire; in 1655, the town was ransacked by Swedish soldiers; and in 1671, the town burned again.
 After these calamities, Wolbórz never recovered.

 Following the Partitions of Poland and the Congress of Vienna, Wolbórz since 1815 belonged to Russian-controlled Congress Poland.
 In 1870, following the January Uprising, it lost its town charter.
-In 1892, its population was 3000, including 700 Jews.
+In 1892, its population was 3,000, including 700 Jews.

+Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the town was occupied by Germany until 1945.

+It regained its town rights on 1 January 2011.

+Sights

-Among main sights are: complex of park and palace of Bishops of Kuyavia, St. Nicholas collegiate, 19th-century synagogue, cemeteries, 19th-century tenement houses, and remains of bishophoric castle (14th century).
+Among main sights are the Baroque palace and park ensemble, former residence of Bishops of Kuyavia, the Baroque St. Nicholas collegiate church, 19th-century synagogue, and 19th-century tenement houses.